 This means that you should avoid techniques where you lift the straight leg from the foot, or you need to support the knee from underneath with one hand.

-Along with certain stretches you should avoid traction moves of the arm.
+Along with certain stretches you should avoid traction moves of the arm, if you detect hypermobility.

 There are many things written about pregnancy and massage therapy, some of them totally unsubstantiated, and some of them true.